 Must not be taking any narcotics, controlled substances, benzodiazepines, stimulant medications, laxatives and/or diet pills.

 Food is often a trigger for women, and we do understand.
 Staff is available to talk about reactions to food and eating in general.
 We will always have women with different preferences and needs.
 We will accommodate to the level that we are able, however, the house itself is not strictly vegan, vegetarian or any other type of eating style.
 We have a well stocked kitchen, including pots and pans, blender, air fryer, crock pot - you name it, we likely have it.

 6. What is the schedule like?

 Our goal at Busara is successful recovery and vibrant independent living.
 We find that having a regular time to start the day and end the day is part of a helpful daily rhythm.
-Mornings start around 7 am and ends around 10 pm.
-Morning and evening meditation groups bookend the day.
 We expect that each resident has a clear idea of what they are wanting to accomplish for the day and the week in terms of their recovery activities.
 These planned accomplishments are reviewed weekly with staff.
-Dr. Chester is aware of each residents schedule and their progress.
+Dr. Chester and Jennifer are aware of each residents schedule and their progress.

 7. What Is The Weekend Schedule Like?

 Saturdays allow our residents to rest a bit from the week and to complete the necessary chores that make life easier for the following week.
-Residents often use Saturday to in the community and enjoy new experiences either with another resident or friend or family.
+Residents often use Saturday in the community and enjoy new experiences either with another resident or friend or family.
 Sundays are a time where residents can attend spiritual services of their choice, prepare for the week ahead and reflect on the accomplishments of the week.
-We have a house meeting on Sunday evening to prepare for the week in terms of menu and other house activities.

 8. Can I Have People Over To Busara?